Skip to content

 // Cite: ~/.claude/skills/jaw-sdk-best-practices/rules/permissions.md (lines 7-43, 131-157)

-await orchestrator.grantPermissions(
+await agentAccount.grantPermissions(

 Math.floor(Date.now() / 1000) + 30 * 86400, // 30-day expiry

-childAddress, // spender = child SA address
+agentSaAddress, // spender = agent's own SA

 {